SamuelEarl/quigleydb/SOFTWARE_DEVELOPMENT_PLAN/SOFTWARE_DEVELOPMENT_PLAN.md

 ## Step 1: Understand the Core Design of RocksDB

+(Look in the file LEARNING_ROCKSDB_INTERNALS.md for overviews, diagrams and internals documentations for RocksDB.)

 RocksDB is a log-structured merge-tree (LSM) key-value store.
 Its core components are:

 1. Write Path